MrMarlonM/project-turmeric/README.md

 ## Features
 The site contains some interesting facts about the plant, as well as some supposed medical benefits.
 Together with some colorful images, it makes people interested in learning more about it.
 At the end of the page, there will be the option to subscribe to a newsletter or join the creator on social media to learn more.

+### Technology used
+- To create a general structure [HTML](https://www.w3schools.com/html/) was used
+- To add style and responsiveness to the website [CSS](https://www.w3schools.com/html/html_css.asp) was used
+    - [Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) was used to make elements responsive
+    - [Media queries](https://www.w3schools.com/css/css3_mediaqueries.asp) were used to bring changes to different-sized viewports not possible with flex-box
+- To create wireframes the software [Balsamiq](https://balsamiq.com/) was used
+- For writing and editing the code [Gitpod](https://www.gitpod.io/) was used
+- To host the code and the website [Github](https://github.com/) was used
+- For the version control of the website [Git](https://git-scm.com/) was used

 ### Mobile First vs. Functionality First
 Whilst designing the website I found that the mobile version is in essence a simplified version of the desktop version.
 To use this to my advantage and make the development process easier and faster, I decided to put the desktop version first and scale it down to the mobile version.
 This way I could greatly use the properties of flex-box to my advantage and only needed to change the rows to columns to implement a mobile edition.
 This made the code needed more concise, which aligns with the specified goal for the webpage to be operational as soon as possible.